 These have been developed as part of Cardiff University’s commitment to widening access to Medicine and include:

 i) Medical Pharmacology

 ii) Bio-Medical Sciences

-iii) Medical Sciences (Run by the University of Glamorgan)
+iii) Medical Sciences (Run by the University of South Wales)

 iv) Bio-Medical Sciences (Run by Bangor University)

 N.B.
-As of the 2014/15 cycle, all applicants, including those enrolled on a feeder programme, applying to the A101 programme will be required to sit the GAMSAT admissions exam prior to applying via UCAS, the results of which will form a key part of the assessment of their application.
+All applicants enrolled on a feeder programme, applying to the A101 programme will be required to sit the GAMSAT admissions exam prior to applying via UCAS, the results of which will form a key part of the assessment of their application.